rhitabratakarar/BudgetAnalysis/README.md

 The `sheet sync tool` should run first to save the data from provided sheet ID into a provided database.
 Once the details have been saved, the `app-ui` project can then be executed.

+Note: The sheet ID and the database needs to be mentioned in the appsettings of `sheet sync tool`.

 # Sheet sync tool: